abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 }
 ```

-We will use the `IMultiLingualObject<TTranslation>` interface to mark multi-lingual entities.
+We will use the `IMultiLingualObject<TTranslation>` interface to mark multi-lingual entities:

 ```csharp
 public interface IMultiLingualObject<TTranslation>